The Bamboos (funk band): 2017–2019: Night Time People and By Special Arrangement

-2020–present: Hard Up
+2020–2022: Hard Up and Live at Hamer Hall

 In October 2019 the band had set up recording equipment in a country house in the Victorian town of Lancefield, spending seven days recording the bulk of the material that would become their tenth studio album Hard Up.
+Long-time Bamboos recording engineer John Castle was enlisted to track the sessions, which ran through night and day across the week.
+On recording the album, Ferguson said: "We converted the lounge room into the rhythm section’s room, the horns were in the dining room, the control room was in one of the bedrooms…And we took the MO of going song by song.
+Everyone was in there working together, and we just threw everything we could at a song until we got it to a point that we felt we all liked.
+It was a much nicer way to do it."

 The album was slated for release in mid-2020 to coincide with The Bamboos' 20th Anniversary, but the COVID-19 pandemic halted all touring opportunities throughout the year and the album release was subsequently pushed back to 2021.
 Between the ensuing two extended Melbourne lockdowns the group recorded additional material for the record.
 The band released three singles during 2020, including the album's title track "Hard Up", which featured a video clip shot during lockdown at each separate band members home.

-To celebrate their 20th Anniversary a special 2x7" gatefold vinyl single featuring four back catalogue songs was released on 29 August as an official Record Store Day 2020 release.
+To celebrate their 20th anniversary a special 2×7" gatefold vinyl single featuring four back catalogue songs was released on 29 August as an official Record Store Day 2020 release.

 11 March 2021 marked a return to the stage with two performances alongside The Melbourne Symphony Orchestra at Hamer Hall in Melbourne.
 The group played songs from across their two decade-long career, arranged by band member trumpeter/arranger Ross Irwin and featuring the full 50-piece orchestra.
 Tim Rogers performed "I Got Burned" on the second night.
-A live-streamed show from The Corner Hotel followed in mid-April.
+The concerts were recorded and performances compiled from the two nights would go on to make up the Live at Hamer Hall live album, released in December 2022.
+The band broadcast a live-streamed show from the Corner Hotel, with a limited venue capacity on 25 April 2021.